-Your child is going through a momentous phase of life – his teenage years.
-This milestone transition from childhood to adolescence is filled with excitement, frustrations, jubilations and uncertainties as he juggles school, friends, family and other new-found interests.
-Sometimes, all these overwhelming experiences can have a damaging or destructive impact on your teen’s life leading to mental disorders.
-Once such serious, yet alarmingly common, condition is depression.
+Like Zaira, there are many teenagers who may be battling depression and finding it difficult to come to terms with the condition.
+It can happen to your child too.
+The teenage years are filled with excitement, frustrations, jubilations and uncertainties as your teen juggles school, friends, family and other new-found interests.
+Sometimes, all these overwhelming experiences can have a damaging or destructive impact on her life leading to mental disorders.

 Depression is considered a medical disorder that has negative influences on your life, while inducing constant feelings of loss or sadness with an inability to function normally in day-to-day life.
 “Being clinically depressed involves being engulfed by low moods with decreased energy levels and interests, hopelessness, social withdrawal and pessimistic views about the future and life in general,” says Ms Jayita Saha, Clinical Psychologist, Pavlov Mental Hospital, Kolkata.

 Depression is, in fact, a severe condition and sometimes it can be mistaken as sadness or grief.
 In the case of grief, it is quite normal to experience it and it doesn’t affect the person’s self-esteem.
 In the case of depression, it is not so.
 “The symptoms of depression are sometimes manifested differently, and most often teenagers are unaware about such feelings and may not understand the need to voice their concerns,” says Ms Saha.
 She explains that during the adolescent stage, teens are often perceived as rebellious, and depression can commonly be masked by their dissident behaviours.
 This transitional phase where they are expected to take on further responsibilities but are at the same time still treated as children causes much stress and confusion to their seemingly simple existence.
 Added to this are the endocrinological changes that also contribute to the various other complexities that they are already dealing with as teenagers.